cisagov/ScubaGear/docs/adr/0001-scuba-diff.md

 always wins over the alias, so two post-migration runs — or a transitional run carrying both forms — are compared as-is.

+The relocation also leaves a **before-only `Migrated` record** in the source product, greyed out like a `RemovedPolicy`, carrying the retired ID, before result, criticality, and requirement, plus `MigratedToId` / `MigratedToProduct` naming its replacement.
+Its after columns stay empty on purpose: the result comparison belongs to exactly one row, the target product's, and duplicating it would double-count the change across two product summaries.
+Without the stub a retired policy simply vanished from its own section, which reads as data loss to an operator scanning the Defender or EXO table. `Migrated` is a first-class classification, so it gets a summary column and a filter checkbox, and — unlike `Unchanged` — is visible without toggling anything.

 The table is the one-to-one subset of `mappings\scuba-baseline-policy-migrations.csv`: 13 Defender rows and the 7 EXO rows covering baseline groups 12, 14, and 15 (Security Suite groups 8, 6, and 7).